-Nathan Rickard has represented domestic industries in legal and regulatory matters related to international trade since 2001.
+Nathan Rickard has represented U.S. industries in matters related to the trade remedy laws since 2001.

-As a litigator, Mr. Rickard has participated in the successful prosecution of antidumping duty, countervailing duty, and safeguard petitions before the U.S. Department of Commerce and the U.S. International Trade Commission (USITC) for the flat-rolled steel, softwood lumber, and warmwater shrimp industries.
-Mr. Rickard also has substantial experience in appellate proceedings regarding USITC and Commerce determinations before the U.S. Court of International Trade and the Court of Appeals for the Federal Circuit.
+Mr. Rickard has assisted in developing and prosecuting petitions for antidumping, countervailing, and safeguard duties before both the U.S. Department of Commerce and the U.S. International Trade Commission.
+Following the implementation of a trade remedy, Nathan has substantial experience in administrative review proceedings before both of those federal agencies and appellate proceedings before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.

-Mr. Rickard has also worked extensively with federal agencies to enhance and improve enforcement of trade remedies on imported merchandise.
+Mr. Rickard has worked closely with federal, state, and local government agencies to enhance enforcement of trade remedies on imported merchandise.
 He has assisted in developing analytical tools and methods that improve the targeting and identification of fraudulently-traded imports.
-Through the use of these tools and methods, Mr. Rickard has prepared commercial intelligence analysis regarding specific circumvention and evasion tactics that have significant adverse market impacts.
+This experience has led to the creation and maintenance of an extensive library of resources documenting circumvention and evasion practices and strategies.

-Prior to joining Picard Kentz & Rowe, Mr. Rickard was employed as an associate at Dewey & LeBoeuf (formerly Dewey Ballantine).
+Prior to joining Picard Kentz & Rowe, Mr. Rickard began his legal career as an associate in the international trade practice group of Dewey & LeBoeuf (formerly Dewey Ballantine).

 Phone: +1 202 331-5040